kjmerf/hello_pypi/README.md

 This package says hello to kjmerf!

-I made it to test deployments to PyPI.
+I made it to test deployments to PyPI using CircleCI.

 Check it out! https://pypi.org/project/hello-kjmerf/